 What do I gain by joining the Guild?

-Click to view an example of the MembershipCertificate (certificates are for strict use of registered members ONLY)
+Click to view an example of the MembershipCertificate (certificates are for the strict use of registered members ONLY)

 You can also tell other people about the Guild and encourage them to join.
 The more members we have, the greater the ability of the Guild to raise awareness of the regulations.
-This is in the interests of both members, other compliant crafters, and consumers of cosmetics products.
+This is in the interests of members, other compliant crafters, and consumers of cosmetics products.

 Failure to comply with any of these preconditions above invalidates membership immediately.